warpstreamlabs/bento/website/cookbooks/custom_metrics.md

   prometheus: {}
 ```

-With the above config we have selected the [`prometheus` metrics type][metrics.prometheus], which allows us to use [Prometheus][prometheus] to scrape metrics from Benthos by polling its HTTP API at the url `http://localhost:4195/stats`.
+With the above config we have selected the [`prometheus` metrics type][metrics.prometheus], which allows us to use [Prometheus][prometheus] to scrape metrics from Bento by polling its HTTP API at the url `http://localhost:4195/stats`.

-We have also specified a [`path_mapping`][metrics.prometheus.path_mapping] that deletes any internal metrics usually emitted by Benthos by filtering on our custom metric name.
+We have also specified a [`path_mapping`][metrics.prometheus.path_mapping] that deletes any internal metrics usually emitted by Bento by filtering on our custom metric name.

 Finally, there's also a [`mapping` processor][processors.mapping] added to the end of our pipeline that deletes all messages since we're not interested in sending the raw data anywhere after this point anyway.